ragib04/streamify/README.md

 # Streamify – Video Streaming Platform

-This project is a video streaming platform inspired by popular video-sharing applications, developed as a part of Akshay Saini's Namaste React course.
+This project is a video streaming platform inspired by popular video-sharing applications.
 It is built using modern front-end technologies, including React, Redux Toolkit, TailwindCSS, and other libraries.

 📌 Video content and metadata are powered by the YouTube Data API, used in compliance with YouTube’s Terms of Service.